-When you’re deciding upon a colour scheme that will compliment your chosen marble tiles, we would recommend determining what the undertones of your tiles are; the most popular colours of marble tiles are generally a mixture of whites, greys, and darker blues through to black, however you will also be able to see subtle undertones of blues, purples, and greens within the veins of the stone Choosing a scheme which will compliment the tiles rather than clashing with them is an important first step when you’re coming up with bathroom design ideas.
+When you’re deciding upon a colour scheme that will complement your chosen marble tiles, we would recommend determining what the undertones of your tiles are; the most popular colours of marble tiles are generally a mixture of whites, greys, and darker blues through to black, however, you will also be able to see subtle undertones of blues, purples, and greens within the veins of the stone.
+Choosing a scheme which will complement the tiles rather than clashing with them is an important first step when you’re coming up with bathroom design ideas.

 We would recommend coordinating your marble tiles with cool colours and cool neutrals; whites to off-whites and cool blues, greens, and purples will work well.
 It’s likely you’ll find it a challenge to use beige colours or warmer colours with marble without it looking a little disjointed and washed out.
 A popular choice for those with pale grey tiles with blue undertones is to opt for a light shade of blue walls and blue cabinets or grey cabinets, whereas those who have marbled beige floors are more likely to lean towards a bright white scheme with wood cabinets featuring marble worktops.